Terrace houses in Australia: Regional New South Wales

 Outside of Sydney, Newcastle has an extensive collection of terrace houses, mostly in the Newcastle CBD, Newcastle East, The Hill, and Cooks Hill.
 Streets containing numerous examples of terrace housing include Wolfe Street, Tyrell Street, The Terrace, Bull Street, Watt Street, and Church Street upon which Buchanans Terrace (c.
 1890) is situated.
 Newcastle has a large collection of Federation-era terrace houses, including a significant number of which are three-storeys with a basement level and light-well.
 Cantilevered balconies are common in Newcastle, and notable examples with cantilevered balconies include Pembridge Terrace (1900) and Belmont Terrace (1903).
 Campbell Street in Wollongong features the city's only heritage terraced houses.

 In the 18th century, little distinction was made between country and city housing, and thus it was the norm at the time for rows of attached houses to be built in both country towns and metropolitan areas.
 Cottages in the English understanding were just as often attached as they were freestanding.

 The gold-mining town of Bathurst has numerous examples, including Cambria Terrace (built prior to 1882); Centennial Terrace (1888); Gladstone Terrace (1888); and an extremely rare group of 1850s attached cottages on Howick Street, notable in the Bathurst area for their age.
 Goulburn has many terraces, including a rare three-storey group on Sloane Street.
-There are examples of terrace housing on Darling Street in Dubbo, and in Bowral; Lithgow; Maitland; Tenterfield; Wagga Wagga; and as far west as Wilcannia.
+There are examples of terrace housing on Darling Street in Dubbo, and in Bowral; Carcoar; Junee; Kiama; Lithgow; Maitland; Mudgee; Tenterfield; Wagga Wagga; and as far west as Wilcannia.